-If you applying for a school place not at normal admissions times – ie reception or your 7 – admissions will probably be handled by individual schools, though you will have to complete the in-year admissions form.
+If you applying for a school place not at normal admissions times – ie reception or year 7 – admissions will probably be handled by individual schools, though you will have to complete the in-year admissions form.
 Your local authority should be able to give your information on which schools have spaces, but it’s worth contacting schools direct too.

 State schools in Scotland